 Read more ›

-CONSULTING PRODUCT & SYSTEM LIFECYCLE MANAGEMENT BY ROI-EFESO
+PRODUCT & SYSTEM LIFECYCLE MANAGEMENT VON ROI-EFESO

 Product lifecycle optimization

 A formula for efficiency.
 A shining success typically also has its drawbacks.
 This was the experience of a pharmaceutical group that had reached the top of its industry with an extensive portfolio of hospital and pharmaceutical products.
 But after experiencing growth on a global scale within its heavily decentralized organization and delivering strong balance sheets, over the years the company Lost sight of key areas like structures and process Standards.
-With the help of ROI, the company responded quickly, and in just nine months drew up a specific plan of action for its worldwide Product Lifecycle Management (PLM) system.
+With the help of ROI-EFESO, the company responded quickly, and in just nine months drew up a specific plan of action for its worldwide Product Lifecycle Management (PLM) system.

 Digital Process Twin: Process optimization through Predictive Quality and Predictive Production

 An automotive supplier improved the transparency of work and organizational processes in a production plant for dashboards.
-With a "Digital Process Twin" from ROI, the company reduced the reject rate and made improvement potentials in its value creation networks visible.
+With a "Digital Process Twin" from ROI-EFESO, the company reduced the reject rate and made improvement potentials in its value creation networks visible.